-Wednesday evening around 11 PM on May 20, 2015, water treatment plant (WTP) operations will be transferred from Babson to West Gloucester as a part of routine operations.
-When the West Gloucester WTP begins operation the supplemental fluoride level added above natural reservoir levels will be decreased from 1.0 milligrams per liter (mg/L) to 0.7 mg/L.
+On May 20, 2015, water treatment plant (WTP) operations were transferred from Babson to West Gloucester as a part of routine operations at which time the supplemental fluoride level added above natural reservoir levels were decreased from 1.0 milligrams per liter (mg/L) to 0.7 mg/L.

 This action was approved by a unanimous vote of Gloucester Board of Health (BOH) on May 7, 2015.
 It is in direct response to updated drinking water fluoride level recommendations per the April 28, 2015 letter to the BOH from the Massachusetts Department of Public Health (http://gloucester-ma.gov/DocumentCenter/View/3388) and the following U.S. Department of Health and Human Services (HHS) April 27, 2015 press release and recommendations.

 HHS issues final recommendation for community water fluoridation

 Adjusted level seeks to maintain dental health benefits of fluoride

 “The U.S. Department of Health and Human Services released the final Public Health Service (PHS) recommendation for the optimal fluoride level in drinking water to prevent tooth decay.
 The new recommendation is for a single level of 0.7 milligrams of fluoride per liter of water.
 It updates and replaces the previous recommended range (0.7 to 1.2 milligrams per liter) issued in 1962.”

 HHS PHS recommendations for fluoride concentration in drinking water are found at: http://www.publichealthreports.org/documents/PHS_2015_Fluoride_Guidelines.pdf